mrTimofey/vue-admin/docs/field-types.md

 * `debounce` - CKEditor->value update debounce timeout in ms (`100` by default)

 `v-model` is a string or `null` for empty string value.

+You can customize CKEditor instance configuration by replacing [`src/ckeditor-config.js`](https://github.com/mrTimofey/vue-admin/blob/master/src/ckeditor-config.js) (see [customization section](customization.md) for more onformation)